HewlettPackard/hpegl-metal-terraform-resources/examples/resources/hpegl_metal_image/README.md

 ### Attribute Reference

-There are no additinoal attributes.
+There are no additional attributes.